Contribution of Secondary Neutrinos from Line-of-sight Cosmic Ray Interactions to the IceCube Diffuse Astrophysical Flux: CONCLUSION

 Proper modeling should also utilize neutrino event energy (not provided with this public set of data).
 This would allow for further differentiation between emission models.
 Direct neutrinos from astrophysical sources would correspond to lower energies, while events of energies beyond hundreds of TeV might be best described through secondary neutrino production \citep{Kalashev_2013}.

 It is also notable that an improved model would have the ability to further probe the effect of the intergalactic magnetic fields (IGMF) on cosmic ray propagation.
 This improvement, accompanied by a larger IceCube data set and improved measurement of the EBL spectrum, would provide a novel opportunity to constrain the IGMF strength.
+Similarly, new constraints on the magnetic field strengths of primary neutrino sources may also be possible \citep{Irene}.

+Increased consideration for the nature of specific source populations may also contribute to understanding of the diffuse flux.
+Specifically, allowing for variability in neutrino production to account for changes in source cosmic ray luminosity and column density could provide a more realistic model.
+This increased tolerance has been considered in previous work, demonstrating a greater primary neutrino flux contribution from starburst galaxies when variability in source luminosity is allowed \citep{ambrosone2020starburst}.
+It may also be important to consider the effect of unresolved astrophysical sources on the diffuse spectrum.
+The impact of such gamma-ray dim sources on the blazar luminosity function has been explored in \citep{Yuan:2019ucv}.
+In general, properly accounting for the complete luminosity function of blazars, or any class of astrophysical source, could enhance the associated neutrino flux \citep{Murase:2016gly}.

 Ultimately, additional investigation is necessary to better understand the interplay between different modes of neutrino production.
 While a more refined weighting model may better establish the presence of secondary neutrinos, we also leave open the possibility for an untested process or source class to significantly contribute to the IceCube diffuse spectrum.
 As starburst galaxies and AGN are arguably two of the most popular point source candidates suggested to play a role in cosmic ray and neutrino production, the dominant generator of the diffuse flux remains obscured.